February 21st marks UNESCO’s International Mother Language Day, which aims at preserving linguistic diversity.

-Historically women have played an important role in preserving language and culture, and passing it onto the next generations, including through lullabies and stories told to their children.
+Historically women have played an essential role in preserving language and culture and passing it on to the next generations, including through lullabies and stories told to their children.

-Berbers or the Amazigh in North Africa, who are indeginous populations in Morocco, Algeria, Libya, and Tunisia, have long struggled to preserve their culture and language.
-Despite gains in some countries, such as Morocco where the Amazigh language was officially recognized in 2011, or in Algeria where it was officially recognized in 2016, the struggle of the Amazigh people continues as they work to ensure their language is recognized as an official national language and used and taught broadly at the national level.
+Berbers or the Amazigh in North Africa, who are indigenous populations in Morocco, Algeria, Libya, and Tunisia, have long struggled to preserve their culture and language.
+Despite gains in some countries, such as Morocco, where the Amazigh language was officially recognized in 2011, or in Algeria where it was formally recognized in 2016, the struggle of the Amazigh people continues as they work to ensure their language is recognized as an official national language and used and taught broadly at the national level.

 In Turkey, a nationalization project based on Turkish national identity and the Turkish language has been pursued.
-Kurds were banned from speaking their language until the early 1990’s even though Kurdish is the second most spoken language in Turkey.
-Regulations have been greatly relaxed since, but Kurds continue to advocate for the right to education in their mother language and the official recognition of Kurdish.
-Further, those advocating language rights continue to face backlash, including political activists, journalists writing for Kurdish publications and even musicians singing Kurdish songs in concerts.
+Kurds were banned from speaking their language until the early 1990s, even though Kurdish is the second most spoken language in Turkey.
+Regulations have been intensely relaxed since, but Kurds continue to advocate for the right to education in their mother language and the official recognition of Kurdish.
+Further, those advocating language rights continue to face backlash, including political activists, journalists writing for Kurdish publications, and even musicians singing Kurdish songs in concerts.

 Femena reminds governments in the MENA region that teaching and learning your mother language is a universally recognized right and urges them to recognize the demands of mother language rights activists.